collectiveaccess/ProvidenceDocs/_source/providence/user/export/mappings.rst

 While looking at the exporter mapping template you might have noticed that there's a second sheet called 'Replacements' in there.
 This can be used to assign replacements to each mapping item.
 The first column references the ID you set in the 2nd column of the mapping item table.
 The second column defines what is to be replaced.
 This again should be a PCRE-compatible regular expression without delimiters.
 The 3rd column defines what value should be inserted for the matched values.
 These conditions are applied to each matching value in the order they've been defined, i.e. if you have multiple replacements for the same mapping item, the incoming value is first passed through the first replacement, the result of this action is then passed in to the second replacement, and so on ...

-[Useful note for advanced users and PHP programmers]

-The values are passed through preg_replace, the 'pattern' being the 2nd column value (plus delimiters) and the 'replacement' being the value from the 3rd column.
+.. note:: **For advanced users and PHP programmers**, the values are passed through preg_replace, the 'pattern' being the 2nd column value (plus delimiters) and the 'replacement' being the value from the 3rd column.
 This allows you to do pretty nifty stuff, for instance rewriting dates:

 Search column:  (\w+) (\d+), (\d+)
 Replace column: $2 $1 $3